-When a child has signed up to be part of a team, club, or has been selected to student council, there are certain attendance requirements that a child must meet in order to maintain membership.
+When a child has signed up to be part of a team or club, there are certain attendance requirements that a child must meet in order to maintain membership.
 Students and parents will be informed of attendance requirements at the beginning of the activity.
 If a student fails to do so, whether the fault of the student or parent, it is imperative to have open communication between faculty representatives and parents.
 If there is found to be excessive inexcusable absences, the individual will be dismissed.
 This will guarantee commitment from those who choose to participate fully as well as to provide the appropriate consequence for those who, due to certain circumstances, cannot keep his or her commitments.
 We wish to provide these opportunities at school but these are privileges- not rights.